keenlabs/keen-sdk-net/README.md

 Installation
 ------------

-The easiest way to get started with the .NET SDK is to use the NuGet package.
+The easiest way to get started with the .NET SDK is to use the [KeenClient NuGet package](http://www.nuget.org/packages/KeenClient/).

 That can be installed from the Package Manager Console in Visual Studio with the command :

 ```
-  Install-Package KeenClient -Version 0.1.3
+  PM> Install-Package KeenClient
 ```

 The most up to date code is available in this repo.